-The Alinytjara Wilurara Landscape region is a unique part of South Australia, being made up entirely of formally recognised Aboriginal Lands, and public protected areas including conservation parks, nature reserves and and wilderness protection areas.
+The Alinytjara Wilurara Landscape region is a unique part of South Australia, being made up entirely of formally recognised Aboriginal Lands, and public protected areas including conservation parks, nature reserves and wilderness protection areas.
 This region has a population of approximately 3500 to 4000 people, largely of Pitjantjatjara, Yankunytjatjara and Ngaanyatjarra descent.
 These people are referred to collectively as Anangu (Pitjantjara for ‘people’), and live in communities and homeland areas distributed throughout the region.
 The southern part of the region is also the traditional lands of the Kokatha, Mirning and Wirangu people, extending along the Nullarbor from the Western Australian Border through to south of Ceduna and into the Great Victoria Desert.

-For many Aboriginal people in region, there is a deep cultural and spiritual bond with their country, the land or waters with which they have a traditional or contemporary association.
+For many Aboriginal people in the region, there is a deep cultural and spiritual bond with their country, the land or waters with which they have a traditional or contemporary association.
 This also includes people from outside the region who are connected to it by cultural or family ties.
 Much of the Aboriginal population is mobile, with the number of people living in a particular area fluctuating due to factors such as the seasons, community events and traditional ceremonies.

 There are three areas of Aboriginal owned lands within the region.